cristianoliveira/awesome-byo/README.md

   - [BYO Webserver](https://ruslanspivak.com/lsbaws-part1/) - Step by step learn how to build a web server from scratch.

-## System Tools
+## System

+  - [BYO Operatinal System](https://github.com/cfenollosa/os-tutorial) - Learn how to build from scratch step by step your own Operation System Unix like.

-  - [BYO shell](https://brennan.io/2015/01/16/write-a-shell-in-c/) - It is a walkthrough on how to write your own simplistic Unix shell in C.
+  - [BYO Shell](https://brennan.io/2015/01/16/write-a-shell-in-c/) - It is a walkthrough on how to write your own simplistic Unix shell in C.

   - [BYO Text Editor](https://viewsourcecode.org/snaptoken/kilo/) - This booklet walks you through building the editor in 184 steps.
 Each step, you’ll add, change, or remove a few lines of code.